Frequently asked questions

 When will I receive my diploma?

 Once you have obtained your Bachelor's or Master's degree, you will be invited to the next graduation ceremony.
 The dates of the ceremonies and the deadline for payment of your credits are indicated here.
-If you are unable to attend the ceremony, your diploma can be collected from the Dean's Office or sent to you by mail after the date of the ceremony.
+If you are unable to attend the ceremony, your diploma will be sent to you by mail after the date of the ceremony.

 While waiting to receive your diploma, the Final Certificate is an official document which will be recognised in most Universities.